Yemaek: Maek

-The origins for Gogooryo are provided in the Records of the Three Chinese Kingdoms wherein they were founded in the river basin of 大水 (Daesoo) 'big water' ie. Amnok River.
-Another state is chronicled founded by a split branch of Gogooryo in the river basin of 小水 (Sosoo) 'small water' ie. Dongka River.
-Hence, they were called 小水貊 (Sosoo Maek).
-This is the earliest attested identification of Gogooryo as Maek.
-Moreover, 梁貊 (Yang Maek) are attested in the 12th century History of the Three Kingdoms that they were subdued by King Yoori in the 33rd year of his reign whilst on their way to attack East Han.
-Since the contemporary capital of the colony lied in the coast of the Hun river, it's been hypothesised Yang Maek referred to Maek who lived in the river basin of 梁水 (Yangsoo) ie. Taizi River situated between the Amnok and Hun river.
-However, it's also been hypothesised Yangsoo simply refers to Sosoo and thus the same people.
-Considering Cao Wei were defeated near Yang Maek by King Dongchon and again by King Joongchon it's evident they served an existential role for Maek sovereignty.
+The origin for Goguryeo is provided in the Records of the Three Kingdoms wherein it was founded in the river basin of "Daesu (大水; 대수)" or "big water" mostly likely the Amnok (Yalu) River.
+Another state is said to have been founded by a split branch of Goguryeo in the river basin of "Sosu (小水; 소수)" or "small water" most likely the Doɳga (Hun) River, hence, they were called "Sosu-Maek (小水貊; 소수맥)".
+The two records were the earliest attested identification of Goguryeo as Maek.
+Moreover, another state called "Yang-Maek (梁貊; 양맥)" is attested in the Samguk sagi that it was subdued by Yuri of Goguryeo in the 33rd year of his reign whilst on their way to attack the Xuantu Commandery.
+Since the contemporary capital of the colony lied in the coast of the Doɳga (Hun) River, it has been hypothesized that Yang-Maek referred to the Maek who lived in the river basin of "Yangsu (梁水; 양수)" most likely the Taizi River situated between the Amnok (Yalu) and Doɳga (Hun) rivers.
+However, it has also been hypothesized that Yangsu simply refers to Sosu and thus were the same people.
+Considering that Cao Wei was defeated near Yang-Maek by King Dongchŏn and again by King Jungchŏn, the two states most likely served as existential roles for the Maek's sovereignty.